Puceronhaineux/Elvex/README.md

 What you can't do with Elvex
 -----------------------------

-You should ask **Elvex** to interpret exactly what you expect. **Elvex** will translate your request but will not be in the position to understand the meaning of it.
+You should ask **Elvex** to interpret exactly what you expect. **Elvex** will translate your request but it will not be in the position to understand the meaning of it.

 What you can do with Elvex
 -----------------------------